Skip to main content

 2. The organisers contact details are included in all information provided about the event.

 4. Parents and carers and Explorers are made aware that there's no need for communication between them as part of the expedition.
-If there is a problem, the Leaders will get in contact with the parents and carers, as the Explorers may not be able to make contact.
+If there is a problem, the Volunteers will get in contact with the parents and carers, as the Explorers may not be able to make contact.

-1. The Leaders will have the contact details for each Scouts' parents/carers.
+1. The Volunteer Team will have the contact details for each Scouts' parents/carers.
 They have mobile phones set up to be able to work from Switzerland to contact parents and carers individually if needed, and can also use the pay phones at Kandersteg International Scout Centre.
 They've two different parents or carers in the UK that they've left details of all those attending with, and will use one of these as a point of contact to share information if they need to contact multiple people.

-2. Parents and carers are given the mobile numbers of the Leaders and the number of Kandersteg International Scout Centre, but it's explained to them that these are only available in the event of an emergency.
+2. Parents and carers are given the mobile numbers of the Volunteers and the number of Kandersteg International Scout Centre, but it's explained to them that these are only available in the event of an emergency.

 3. Mobile phones are discouraged at the event.
 Communication is made available at specific times if Scouts wish to contact home, but everyone is made aware beforehand that no communication is likely to mean that everything is going well and they're too busy to worry about contacting home!
 If there are any problems to do with the event that are discussed with parents and carers, then these must be discussed with the leadership team as well.